 Without prejudice to the Participating countries responsibility for detecting and correcting irregularities and for recovering amounts unduly paid in accordance with Article 69 (2) of the CPR, as stated in Article 52 (1) of the Interreg Regulation, the Managing Authority shall ensure that any amount paid as a result of an irregularity is recovered from the Lead Partner.
-The project partners shall then repay the Lead Partner any amounts unduly paid.
+The project partners shall then repay the Lead Partner any amounts unduly paid, as per relevant provisions of the subsidy contract / partnership agreement.